Duke–Michigan men's basketball rivalry: Historical overview

 Although the schools do not share geographic proximity, which would induce frequent recruiting battles, there have been some high-profile recruits that were heavily targeted by both institutions.
 Chris Webber, Michigan's Mr. Basketball in 1991 and the National High School player of the year, chose Michigan over Duke and eventually became the #1 pick in the 1993 NBA draft after playing two seasons for the Wolverines.
 Duke returned the favor by gaining a commitment from Michigan-raised Detroit Country Day alum Shane Battier, the 1997 Mr. Basketball of Michigan, who led Duke's 2001 National Championship team, while sweeping all of the National Player of the Year awards.
 Battier had been a fan of the Fab Five growing up.
 More recently, Michigan landed Mitch McGary, who had visited only Michigan, Duke and University of North Carolina.

 In the 2013 contest, 10th-ranked Duke entered the game playing its 220th consecutive contest as a top-10 team in the AP poll and defending a 106-game consecutive non-conference home game winning streak.
 22nd-ranked Michigan entered the game having played 80 consecutive games (44 consecutive weeks) as a ranked team.
 Coming off a loss to Arizona, Duke was at risk of losing consecutive non-conference games for the first time since November 1999 and its first ever ACC–Big Ten Challenge home loss in six contests.
 However, Duke bounced back to win 79–69 behind 24 points and 9 assists from Quinn Cook.
 Michigan's loss and fall from the polls ended the sixth longest active streak of poll membership.

+Duke stretched its neutral court record against Michigan to 7-0 on February 21, 2026 with a 68-63 win.
+Michigan had entered the game as the newly designated number 1 ranked team, while Duke entered at number 3 in the national polls.
+The teams swapped positions in the national polls the following week.
+The game featured 2026 consensus first team All-Americans, Yaxel Lendeborg of Michigan who had a game-high 21 points and Cameron Boozer who posted 18 points, 10 rebounds, 7 assists and 2 blocks for Duke.